Portify/portify-api-docs/source/includes/_introduction.md

 # Introduction

-Welcome to the Portify Client API.
-This is a private API reserved only for use by Portify's partner organisations, not end-users of the Portify service.
+Welcome to the Portify Partner API.
+This is a private API reserved only for use by Portify's partner organisations.

-Portify provides a web-based dashboard to it's partner organisations.
-The same endpoints that power that dashboard are available here as a RESTful API.

-To be able to use this API, you must have had an Admin account set up for you by the Portify team, and received your email and password.
+To be able to use this API, you must have been given the following variables, unique to your organisation:

+APP_ID (unique identifier for your app)

+SECRET (unique password for your app, passed in the header of all your requests)

+ENV_URL (url where the Portify Partner API is hosted)